The key to having phenomenal workouts is a steady routine of great pre-workout meals.

 Why Should I Eat This?

+These meals also contain plenty of protein.
+This helps you build muscle and reduces damage from workouts.
 Your fat intake is not high during these meals.
-Your body does not use fat as fuel for high-intensity workouts, like sprinting and heavy lifting.
+Your body doesn’t use fat as fuel for high-intensity workouts.
+When you sprint or lift heavy, it relies on carbs for energy.
 There is no need to load up on extra, unusable energy if you do not need it.
 Fat digests at a slower rate than carbohydrates.
 So, too much fat before a workout could make you feel full and sluggish while training.

 The amount of food you eat will also vary based on how fast your metabolism is.
 On average, most people should have their pre-workout meal about 1.5 to 2.5 hours before they train.